-At the base of the pyramid is the so-called Uniform Guidance which consolidates federal award requirements.
+At the base of the pyramid is the so-called Uniform Guidance which consolidates federal Award requirements.
 The Uniform Guidance is codified in the Code of Federal Regulations (CFR).
-We have a guide on How to Read the CFR (Code of Federal Regulations (CFR).
+We have a guide on How to Read the Code of Federal Regulations (CFR).
 Federal agencies often have their own agency-specific regulations which supersede the Uniform Guidance.

 Some federal agencies have elected to be part of the Research Terms and Conditions (RTCs).
 RTCs either modify or clarify the provisions of the Uniform Guidance.
 RTCs supersede agency-specific regulations and are updated on a regular basis.
 One of the most helpful parts of the RTCs is the Prior Approval Matrix where agencies list their prior approval requirements.
 The matrix is updated as federal agencies adopt the RTCs or amend their requirements.

 Federal agencies issue Program Announcements that can include a Request for Proposal (RFP), Request for Assistance, or Funding Opportunity Announcement (FOA).
 Any requirements listed in the Program Announcement will supersede the agency-specific regulations and the RTCs.
 A sample Program Announcement is provided to show what some requirements could look like.